informalsystems/tendermint-rs/docs/spec/lightclient/detection/draft-functions.md

 - Expected postcondition
     - returns
 	    - a lightBlock b1 from the IBC component, and
 		- a lightBlock b2
-            from the local lightStore with height less than lblock.Header.Hight, s.t. b1 supports b2, and
+            from the local lightStore with height less than lblock.Header.Height, s.t. b1 supports b2, and
 		- a lightstore with the blocks downloaded from the ibc component
 ----